Servideska/HPC/doc.zih.tu-dresden.de/docs/software/visualization.md

-The resources for the MPI processes have to be allocated via the [batch system](../jobs_and_resources/slurm.md) option `--cpus-per-task=<NUM>` (not `--ntasks=<NUM>`, as it would be usually for MPI processes).
+The resources for the MPI processes have to be allocated via the [batch system](../jobs_and_resources/slurm.md) option `--cpus-per-task=<NUM>` (not `--ntasks=<NUM>`, as it would be usual for MPI processes).
 It might be valuable in terms of runtime to bind/pin the MPI processes to hardware.
 A convenient option is `-bind-to core`.
 All other options can be obtained by